jfloros1002/Pipeline-Project/README.md

 These paired end flies are then used for the analysis using the wrapper_script.py command

-NOTE: It is important that the files names contain the SRR56600__.fastq file name, as this is used in the pipeline.
-Samples files will contain the same title suffix.
+NOTE: It is important that the files names contain the SRR56600XX.fastq file name, as this is used in the pipeline.
+Samples files will contain the same title.